russell-n/apcommand/apcommand/documentation/user/atheros_command_line.rst

 .. include:: atheros_files/cfg_s.txt

-You won't see this exactly, there are 16 VAPs setup on the AP and the `-s` option will show all their settings, even if only one is enabled.
+You won't see this exactly, there are 16 VAPs setup on the AP and the `-s` option will show all their settings, even if only one is enabled (so I filtered out the other VAP parameters).

 .. include:: atheros_files/tmp_secath0.txt